mekb-turtle/Foto/man/man1/foto.1.md

 # OPTIONS

 -t, \--title *title*
-: set window title
+: Sets the window title

 -c, \--class *class*
-: set window class name
+: Sets the window class name

 -p, \--pos *x* *y*
-: set window position, default to center
+: Sets the window position

 -s, \--size *w* *h*
-: set window size, default to image size
+: Sets the window size, defaults to the size of the image

 -b, \--bg *r* *g* *b*
-: set background colour where there is transparency
+: Sets the background colour where there is transparency

 -h, \--hotreload
-: reload image when it is changed, will not work with stdin
+: Reloads image when it is changed, will not work with stdin

 -B, \--borderless
-: remove the border from the window
+: Remove the window border

 -u, \--transparent
-: window's transparency will match the image
+: Make the window's transparency match the image

 # BUGS